 This year, Il Campo Cucina is honored to be hosting a group at the August 16 Palio in a private palazzo with a breathtaking panoramic view of the entire race course, and which is positioned over the thrilling San Martino curve.
-We will stay for seven nights from August 10-17 in Radicondoli.
-The week will combine shared meals al fresco, a wine tasting in the central piazza of Radicondoli, outdoor movies, cooking lessons and various other workshops in the beautiful countryside, as well as four excursions into Siena for dinner parties, tours, the viewing of provas and the final race.
+Our three days together will combine shared meals al fresco,dinner parties, tours, the viewing of provas and the final race.
 To learn more about this unique and exciting offering, click here.

 Seasonal Offerings: Summer in TuscanyMORE INFO